-In a separate proposal, \$20 million one-time Proposition 98 funds would be provided to the community colleges to work with the California Workforce Development Board to build on current High Road Training Partnerships and High Road Construction Careers projects, and align them with community college pathways to train and bridge students into good quality jobs in industries that support the state's economic recovery (including construction; healthcare; information technology; trade and logistics; forestry and agriculture; manufacturing; education; leisure and hospitality; janitorial and building maintenance; and clean energy and utilities).
-The training partnerships are intended to target workers from disadvantaged communities and many will target industries hit hardest by COVID-19.
+- The Chancellor's Office would allocate \$10 million through a grant process to support colleges in partnering with the CWDB on its High Road Training Partnerships and High Road Construction Careers projects, and align them with community college pathways to train and bridge students into good quality jobs in industries that support the state's economic recovery (including construction; healthcare; information technology; trade and logistics; forestry and agriculture; manufacturing; education; leisure and hospitality; janitorial and building maintenance; and clean energy and utilities). - The other \$10 million would be allocated through a grant process to support colleges participating in Regional Equity and Recovery Partnerships, which bring together community college consortia and local workforce development boards in efforts to connect workers most impacted by COVID-19 to high quality jobs in target and growth industry sectors.